All the best Black Friday Apple deals still on sale this weekend

 Follow live: The best Black Friday deals still available now

-Apple has confirmed that from 26 November to 29 November, it will be giving away Apple Store gift cards up to the value of £160 with all eligible purchases.
+From now until 29 November, Apple will be giving away Apple Store gift cards up to the value of £160 with all eligible purchases.
 But for discounts on Apple products themselves, third party retailers are your best bet.

 We’re busy scouring all the biggest retailers to bring you the latest deals throughout the entirety of Black Friday, including from John Lewis & Partners, Amazon, Argos and more, as we search for all the best Apple deals available.